MickyCD/terminal-dungeon-crawler/README.md

 # text-adventure-game

-This is a text-adventure game written in C, with a map stored in SQL, and played in the console.
+This is a text-adventure game for the terminal.
 Navigate a fog covered maze that reveals itself the more you explore.

 # Most parts are not implemented yet